Magnemite

 The Electric/Steel type Pokemon.
 Discover comprehensive stats, moves, and evolutions across all games.

-Magnemite - Electric/Steel type Pokemon from with stats, moves, and evolution data
+Magnemite - Electric/Steel type Pokemon from all Pokémon games with stats, moves, and evolution data

 Pokemon Details